bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 02:05:52

 I think the philosophy is important too.
-I think there's a couple of different documents that would help even if you do know sort of the technicals.
+I think there are a couple of different documents that would help even if you do know sort of the technicals.
 If you're talking about doing Bitcoin core work, there's a Bitcoin development philosophy doc that's on GitHub that you may be interested in from a philosophical perspective.
 And then Will Clark is working on an onboarding to Bitcoin Core document as well that I think if you combine that with the technical knowledge would be very valuable for a budding C++ Bitcoin developer wannabe.